Health workers rally vs new license regulations

 “We hope that President Rodrigo Duterte will listen to the cries of Filipino professionals, most of them voted and heavily campaigned for him.
 We hope that the Duterte government reciprocates the sacrifices and contributions of Filipino professionals in nation building and progress,” Velchez said.

-The group said that several professional groups are exploring the possibility of a nationwide strike and an OFW-led zero remittance day events.
-KENNETH HERNANDEZ
+AHW said several professional groups are exploring the possibility of a nationwide strike and an OFW-led Zero Remittance Day events.

 Please follow our commenting guidelines.